 Using External Endpoints#

-You may want to use a external endpoint and therefore do not need to deploy specific resources.
-Follow the steps mentioned below and update the docker compose before deployment.
+You might want to use a external endpoint and therefore do not need to deploy specific resources.
+Follow the steps below and update the Docker Compose before deployment.

 Remote LLM Endpoint#

-The default docker compose deployment will launch the Llama 3.1 70b NIM to use as the LLM, but you may want to use a different LLM depending on your specific needs.
+The default Docker Compose deployment will launch the Llama 3.1 70b NIM to use as the LLM, but you might want to use a different LLM depending on your specific needs.
 This can be changed to use a different LLM by adjusting the configuration.

 Update model and base_url accordingly if needed.